RobZombie9043/odin-external-controller-setup/README.md

 - Clear all running tasks: Trigger - Long press back; Actions - Open recents, wait 250ms, Tap coordinates 1140, 915

 ---

-## Winlator
-This is not really controller related but Winlator 6.1 seems to have a couple of issues that require some workarounds.

-### Screen dimming
-When using control inputs in game it causes the screen to dim.
-A workaround to resolve this is to create an input profile that has an onscreen button (any, doesn't matter) then the screen no longer dims for some reason.
-The onscreen overlay can be hidden in the menu but I have instead created a [controller profile](https://github.com/RobZombie9043/odin-external-controller-setup/blob/main/Winlator/No%20dim.icp) which has the onscreen button positioned off the screen so it can't be seen and doesn't require the overlay to be disabled each time you load up a game.
-This can be imported from the Input Controls menu.

-### Triggers not working
-Triggers need to be set to Digital mode on the Odin to work in Winlator - anlogue does not seem to be functioning.

-There is another issue where when holding down the trigger (L2 or R2) and touching one of the control sticks it stops the trigger from being registered.
-This is problematic for instance when you are trying to aim down sights in a game and move the view at the same time.
-The issue seems to be with how the xinput is reading the trigger event rather than with the trigger itself.

-A workaround is to swap the control mappings in game for another button that does not require to be held down.
-For example you could swap L1 with L2.
-You can then remap bindings in the Input Controls menu in Winlator to swap the actual buttons back (e.g. map L1 to L2 and L2 to L1).
-That way left trigger still completes the original left trigger action but is no longer interferred with by moving the sticks - i.e. you can aim down sight with left trigger and control the view with right stick simultaneously.